crypto-org-chain/cronos-docs/docs/getting-started/cronos-testnet.md

 Congratulations!
 You've successfully set up a Testnet node and performed some basic transactions!
 You may refer to [Wallet Management](https://crypto.org/docs/wallets/cli.html#ethermintd) for more advanced operations and transactions.

-## cronos testnet faucet and explorer
+## Cronos testnet faucet and explorer

 <!--TODO: Update Links-->

 - You can lookup data within the `cronostestnet-338` network by the [explorer](https://crypto.org/explorer/cronos3/);

-- To interact with the blockchain, simply use the [test-token faucet](https://crypto.org/faucet) to obtain test CRO tokens for performing transactions on the **cronos** testnet.
+- To interact with the blockchain, simply use the [test-token faucet](https://crypto.org/faucet) to obtain test tokens for performing transactions on the **Cronos** testnet.

   - Note that you will need to create an [address](#step-3-1-create-a-new-key-and-address) before using the faucet.